dpiponi/Stellarator/README.md

            * f8 for 8K roms
            * f6 for 16K roms

-           So only use for this currently is to select 3f for 8K ROMS such as Tigervision's
+           * Select 3f for 8K ROMS such as Tigervision's Miner 2049er.
-           Miner 2049er.
+           * append sc for "super chip" aka SARA

 Notes
 -----